-Training costs Training is conducted in the police academy and in-house by a Police Officer Standard Training (POST) certified Berkeley Police chemical agent training officer.
+Training costs: Training is conducted in the police academy and in-house by a Police Officer Standard Training (POST) certified Berkeley Police chemical agent training officer.
 The cost of training is staff time.

-Maintenance costs: The majority of the MK-3 OC sprays are either stored within the Police Department or with each sworn police officer while they conduct official duties.
-All MK-9 OC sprays are stored in the basement.
+Maintenance costs: All MK-9 OC sprays are stored in the basement.
 There are no additional storage costs or associated costs to transporting, maintain, or upgrade.